-- 59. Eligibility requirements for private pilot licence. - 60.
-Aeronautical knowledge and skill requirements for PPL. - 61.
-Privileges and limitations of holder of PPL. - 62.
-Specific requirements for the issuance of aeroplane category rating flight instructions. - 63.
-Aeronautical experience and skill requirements for PPL with an aeroplane category rating. - 64.
-Specific requirements for the issuance of helicopter category rating flight instructions. - 65.
-Specific requirements for the issue of powered lift category rating flight instructions. - 66.
-Specific requirements for the issue of airship category rating flight instructions. - 67.
-Renewal requirements for private pilot licence.
+- 58. Eligibility requirements for private pilot licence - 59.
+Aeronautical knowledge and skill requirements for PPL - 60.
+Privileges and limitations of holder of PPL

+- 61. Specific requirements for issuance of aeroplane category rating flight instructions - 62.
+Aeronautical experience and skill requirements for PPL with an aeroplane category rating - 63.
+Specific requirements for issuance of helicopter category rating - 64.
+Specific requirements for issue of powered lift category rating or glider rating - 65.
+Specific requirements for issue of airship category rating - 66.
+Renewal requirements for PPL